Where you can study

 Course code: 258720 Foundations of Literacy Education credits 30

-Course code: 258722 The Nature, Prevention and Remediation of Literacy Learning Difficulties credits 30
+Course code: 258722 Understanding and Addressing Literacy Needs credits 30

 Course code: 259771 Educational Leadership in Action credits 30

-A study of leadership in action including reflective practice, professional and curriculum leadership, and decision-making in education, based on selected organisational and policy contexts.View full course details
+A study of leadership in action including reflective practice, and professional and curriculum leadership, based on selected organisational and policy contexts.View full course details

 Course code: 259772 Theory and Process in Educational Leadership credits 30

-A critical examination of discourses, policies and practices of educational organisation, leadership and reform.View full course details
+A critical examination of discourses, policies and practices of educational governance, leadership and reform.View full course details

 Course code: 261760 Digital Education and Design for Learning credits 30